hope-sugden/hope-sugden/README.md

 ## ![](./header.png)

-I have recently made a career change into software having always been interested in tech.
+I have recently made a career change into software engineering having always been interested in tech.

-Having studied accounting and finance at university, I worked in the industry for 3 years, but I felt like I was undervalued, under-challenged and wanted to do something more creative.
+Having studied accounting and finance at university, I worked in the industry for 3 years but I felt like I was undervalued, under-challenged and wanted to do something more creative.

-After uni I did some travelling, and I created a blog online.
+After uni I did some travelling and I created a blog online.
 I really enjoyed building my blog but wanted more flexibility for the design and functionality.
-I started looking into how to do this and discovered a newfound interest in software engineering.
+I started looking into how to do this and discovered a newfound interest in coding.

 I enrolled in the _nology course to further my learning and to help me with my career change.
 The _nology course has really cemented my interest in tech and my love for learning and being creative.
 I have really enjoyed being challenged and pushed out of my comfort zone and it has also allowed me to further develop my logical skills.